Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 Throughout a devel cycle new classes are added and code is reorganized which may cause the dependency hierarchy to change.
-We do our best to identify and fix affected packages and to keep version dependencies current in the DESCRIPTION files.
-Modified packages and their dependencies propagate together through the nightly builds and are available via `biocLite()` the following day.
+We do our best to identify and fix packages affected by these changes.
+Modified packages and their dependencies are committed to svn/git and should propagate together through the nightly builds and become available via `biocLite()` the following day.

 Herv&eacute; recently added a graphic to S4Vectors/inst/doc/ that depicts the High Throughput Sequencing (HTS) core package stack.
 Knowledge of this